 Generally, candidates for nonpartisan office must file by the deadline for the primary election.
-If a vacancy in nomination or in office occurs in a nonpartisan office, see OAR 165-010-0110 for applicable filing deadlines.
+If a vacancy in nomination or in office occurs in a nonpartisan office, see The only exception is if the office becomes vacant after the filing deadline for the primary election and before the filing deadline for the general election.
+If this happens, the candidate may file by fee or by petition before the filing deadline for the general election.
+OAR 165-010-0110 for applicable filing deadlines.

-For information about filing by petition, review the instructions on pages 24-29.
-Signature Sheets must be submitted with enough time for verification prior to 5:00:00 pm on the filing deadline day specified in OAR 165-010-0110.
+For information about filing by petition, review the instructions on pages 26-3124-29.
+Signature Sheets must be submitted with enough time for verification prior to 5:00:00 pm on the filing deadline day of August 27, 2024specified in OAR 165-010-0110.